 Some People Need More or Less Coverage Than Others

 - High Incomes: People with higher incomes and who live within their means are a perfect example.
 Today, most Americans live above their financial means and go from paycheck to paycheck.
 As a result, upper-income people tend to use more caution when spending money.
 They also tend to be more careful when using credit.

 - Single people: Single or married couples with no children usually do not need as much life insurance.
 This is primarily true if both spouses work and have steady incomes.

 - No mortgage: If your home is paid off or you have a minimal mortgage.
 This can significantly impact the size of the face amount you need.

 - Significant Savings: Consumers with considerable savings can go with a lower face amount.

 - Family heirs: Some people will be natural heirs to their parent’s estate, creating less need for life insurance.
 If individual parents own property such as a home or business, this can make all the difference.
 Parents may also have life insurance to pay a considerable face amount.
 All these factors will enable the son or daughter to purchase much lower death benefits than others.

 - Divorce settlements: People going through a divorce can be ordered by the domestic relations judge to purchase life insurance.
 They are applying for life insurance for a divorce settlement, just like typically purchasing life insurance.
 The only exception may be that the court will quickly order you to produce a life insurance policy.
 This is where no medical exam life insurance can be beneficial.
-The no exam policies can have a brief turnaround period as soon as 24 hours.
-Most reasons life insurance is requested are for children and their financial future.
+Non-exam policies can have a brief turnaround period of as soon as 24 hours.
+The main reasons life insurance is requested are for children and their financial future.

 - Commercial investments: Many times, people buying a business or commercial real estate will be required to purchase life insurance.
 This could also be for partnerships with a first-to-die clause or critical employee life insurance.